redfords/finance-etl/README.md

 ## Modules

-Pandas
+- Pandas

-Numpy
+- Numpy

-Requests
+- Requests

-BeautifulSoup
+- BeautifulSoup

-Pytest
+- Pytest

-SQLAlchemy
+- SQLAlchemy

-Airflow
+- Airflow

 ## Project

-First we extract US stock market data from TradingView with BeautifulSoup.
-Then we extract stock symbols from Finnhub Stock API and exchange rates from Exchange Rates API.
+US stock market data extracted from TradingView with BeautifulSoup.
+Stock symbols extracted from Finnhub Stock API and exchange rates from Exchange Rates API.

 All .csv files with stock market data are validated, transformed and merged into a single file.
 Then joined with .json files with stock symbols and exchange rates.